javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 The directive must be at the top of a script or at the beginning of a function.

-Without `"use strict"`, everything still works, but some features behave in old-fashion, "compatible" way.
+Without `"use strict"`, everything still works, but some features behave in the old-fashion, "compatible" way.
 We'd generally prefer the modern behavior.

 Some modern features of the language (like classes that we'll study in the future) enable strict mode implicitly.